Middle Eastern Food is one of my favorite cuisines and a while back I took a tour of middle eastern food restaurants in Los Angeles.

-We ate more Zaatar bread and could watch how they made it.
-We also sampled to die for Soujouk with cheese, (sausage roll) The shop also sells Bureks, mixed with potato, mushroom, beef, various other sandwiches, cakes, and pastries.
+We ate more Zaatar bread and watched how they made it.
+We also sampled to die for Soujouk with cheese, (sausage roll) The shop also sells Bureks, mixed with potato, mushroom, beef, sandwiches, cakes, and pastries.

 The Zaatar Factory and Bakery